Go to All Blogs | African Birding Tours | South African Birding Tours | All our birding tours

 The South African bird list committee is responsible for updating the country’s bird list every year.
 It’s a large committee that includes ornithologists and top regional birders.
 The committee works very closely with the BirdLife South Africa Rarities Committee – any new bird claimed for South Africa first has to be formally accepted by the Rarities Committee before it can be included on South Africa’s official country list.

-It takes literally days of work by the South African bird list committee each year to update the list, so that a new version can be posted annually.
+It takes literally days of work by the South African bird list committee each year to update the list so that a new version can be posted annually.
 Not only are any new country records added (such as Barred Long-tailed Cuckoo, which was added to the 2014 list for the first time), but taxonomic changes (splits and lumps) usually have to be made annually.
-Also common name changes proposed by world bird lists such as the one at worldbirdnames.org have to be considered by our own committee.
-The South African bird list committee does not simply follow every common name change proposed, as a large proportion of the South African birding community does not want to see local names such as “korhaan” and “tit-babbler” lost, and neither do they want to see perpetual changes to our birds’ names.
-So there is a process that is followed when a common name change is proposed by international bodies – first, the proposal is discussed publicly to try and get input from as many local birders as possible, and second, the BirdLife South Africa list committee then votes on whether to keep the old name or change to the new name.
+Also common-name changes proposed by world bird lists such as the one at worldbirdnames.org have to be considered by our own committee.
+The South African bird list committee does not simply follow every common-name change proposed, as a large proportion of the South African birding community does not want to see local names such as “korhaan” and “tit-babbler” lost, and neither do they want to see perpetual changes to our birds’ names.
+So there is a process that is followed when a common name change is proposed by international bodies – first, the proposal is discussed publicly to try to get input from as many local birders as possible, and second, the BirdLife South Africa list committee then votes on whether to keep the old name or change to the new name.
 Sometimes new names are necessary because of splits or for other reasons.
 But we err on the side of keeping our bird names stable.